kolemae/UFOs/README.md

 ## Overview of Project
 My client Dana wanted me to create a website with UFO sightings and filters for different objects such as date, city, state, country, and shape of event.

-- Website Filter Function (using shape: circle)
+- Website Filter Function Using Shape: Circle)

 ![Filters](/static/images/Filters.png)